 Adopt a layered, modular architecture to enable independent evolution of perception, reasoning, and action layers.
 Core modules typically include:

-- •Ingestion and normalization of heterogeneous data streams from sensors, devices, and operator interfaces.
+- Ingestion and normalization of heterogeneous data streams from sensors, devices, and operator interfaces.

-- •Edge inference engines capable of running lightweight models with deterministic latency characteristics.
+- Edge inference engines capable of running lightweight models with deterministic latency characteristics.

-- •Central policy and reasoning services that apply safety rules, enterprise guidelines, and auditing requirements.
+- Central policy and reasoning services that apply safety rules, enterprise guidelines, and auditing requirements.

-- •Guidance delivery services that translate decisions into actionable, operator‑friendly prompts and, when needed, automatic mitigations with explicit override semantics.
+- Guidance delivery services that translate decisions into actionable, operator-friendly prompts and, when needed, automatic mitigations with explicit override semantics.

 Decouple data transport from processing logic to facilitate testability, upgrades, and failures containment.
+For a deeper dive into interoperability across platforms, see Agentic Interoperability.

 Agentic Loop Realization and Tooling